AbsaOSS/datasets-similarity/README.md

 In both implementations, we first create metadata for each table.
 MetadataCreator creates the metadata and implementation of the creator is modular.
-After metadatas are created for both tables, they are used as input for Comparator.
+After metadata are created for both tables, they are used as input for Comparator.
 Comparator compares metadata and it computes distance.
 We should test which one is better.